Gaussian Headquarters, Wallingford, CT

 Giovanni Scalmani is Principal Scientist at Gaussian.
 He got his Ph.D. from the University of Milan.
 He was a researcher at the University of Naples “Frederico II.”
 His research interests include Density Functional Theory (DFT), Time Dependent DFT (TD-DFT) and the two-component Generalized Kohn-Sham (GKS) methods.
 Full Profile…

 Alek Marenich is a Research Scientist for Gaussian.
 He got his Ph.D. from Ivanovo State University of Chemistry and Technology in the Russian Federation.
 Previously, he was a Research Associate at the University of Minnesota under Donald Truhlar.
 Full Profile…

-Jingjing Zheng is a Research Scientist for Gaussian.
+Jingjing Zheng is a Senior Scientist for Gaussian.
 He studied at the University of Science and Technology of China (Hefei, China) where he obtained his Ph.D.
 Previously, he was a Research Associate at the University of Minnesota under Donald Truhlar.
 His research interests are quantum mechanical methods and variational transition state theory.
 Full Profile…

 Lufeng Zou provides Technical Support for Gaussian.
 He studied at the University of California in Los Angeles, where he obtained his Ph.D. studying with Professor Ken Houk.
 His research interests include stereoselectivity in organic reactions.
 Full Profile…

 Jim Hess is the Operations Manager for Gaussian.
 Jim’s duties include contract negotiation, business development, and maintaining relationships with maintenance customers, business partners, and sales agents.
 Full Profile…

 Customer Service Manager for Gaussian.
 She supervises the customer service staff.
 Full Profile…